AQuaZar/kottans-backend/README.md

 After completing this course I can definitely say that I will not remember all of the material covered, but as was mentioned in this course that its hard to implement patterns and software architecture principles by theoretical learning, is more about using your own experience.
 So this course gave me awareness about patterns and aspects of system design but my practical path is yet to come.

 ![Screenshot of performed tasks](task-patterns/soft-arch-completed.png)

+## 9 - Data Structures

+**Stack** is a linear data structure that uses LIFO (last in, first out) principle, data is pushed to stack or popped only from top of it.
+* Pros of stack: O(1) insert/remove element complexity, it could be implemented by linked list (so dynamic memory allocation).
+* Cons of stack: can occur stack overflow and cause memory leak, no random access, inconvenient for search, sort e.t.c **Linked List** is structure constructed from nodes, each node has some data and reference to the next node, last node points to nothing (None,null).
+It is dynamic data structure, so addresses allocated for elements does not have to be in one place, but could be spread out across memory.
+Linked list have many variations, like in stack data could be inserted only from head (singly linked list) or alike from both ends (doubly linked list) or even could be circular.
+This structure is efficient in insertion or removing from ends, but slow in traversing it's content.